modxorg/DocsApp/README.md

 4. Edit environment.php in your favorite file editor.
 Set the appropriate hostname and directory.
 5. Point a webserver, running at least PHP 7.1, to the `/public` directory.
 6. If you use apache, `cp public/ht.access public/.htaccess` and tweak (RewriteBase) as required.

+## Building assets

+From the root of the project first load the dependencies with `npm install`.

+Then use `npm build:css` to build the styles or `npm run watch:css` to watch for changes to the sass files in `public/assets/scss/` and automatically build them.